SoftwareHeritage/swhapguide/SWHAP@Paris.md

 The collected source code should then be stored in the `raw_source_code` folder.
 The other collected materials should be stored in the `additional_materials` folder, in the corresponding subfolder.

+MF: how to deal with source code in old versionning systems like SVN?
+Transfer to Github and then SWH?
+Can it go directly to SWH?

 <!-- MF: should'nt that be done in the metadata folder?
 I feel like Spectrum guidelines are way over the top, we are not a museum. + is this our role?
 If there are physical materials, folder `raw_materials` should contain